Difference Between 5w40 and 5w50

 What is 5w50?

 5W-50 engine oil is a unique blend of motor oils designed for various applications, including classic, collector, and vintage vehicles and high-performance racing engines.
-The “5W” in the name refers to the oil’s viscosity – “W” stands for winter, which is the coldest season that engines typically have to endure.
+The “5W” in the name refers to the oil’s viscosity – “W” stands for winter, which is the coldest season that engines have to endure.

 5W-50 motor oil provides a “mild” performance level.
 This means it has characteristics that can help protect your engine in less demanding conditions and improve wear protection compared to “mild” 5W-30 motor oil.